Group16-Soft-Eng/Participium/sprint-retrospective/sprint3/Retrospective-Template-v3.md

 ## ASSESSMENT

 - What caused your errors in estimation (if any)?
-  - No particular error in estimation
+  - No significant error in time estimation, but few tasks required more time due to inexperience with chat implementation
 - What lessons did you learn (both positive and negative) in this sprint?
-  - We learned to update each other more frequently
+  - We learned to update each other and the documentation more frequently
 - Which improvement goals set in the previous retrospective were you able to achieve?
-  - we reached a better comunication between internal groups especially before and after a task is respectively started or completed.
+  - we reached a better comunication between internal groups especially before and after a task is respectively started or completed or when a doubt shows up.
 - Which ones you were not able to achieve?
 Why?
-  - All the goal set from previous sprint have been satisfied
+  - All the goal set from previous sprint have been satisfied.
 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
   - We're all getting along really well, this is contributing to accordingly have not so much to get improved as a team.

 > Propose one or two

 - One thing you are proud of as a Team!!
-  - We're really prod of us as a team because we're confirming we can manage to complete each story and task in the backlog sprint in most of cases with really not significant time estimation errors
+  - We're really prod of us as a team because we're confirming we can manage to complete each story and task in the backlog sprint in most of cases with really not significant time estimation errors.
-  - We're also proud to share that, as weeks pass by, we show more commitment as individual team members for the tasks each is involved into, This is showed through high availability and effort of each of us.
+  - We're also proud to share that, as weeks pass by, we show more commitment for the tasks each one is involved into but also interest for the ones we are not.